puppetlabs/puppet-docs/source/pe/3.1/cloning_alt.markdown

 ---
 layout: default
-title: "PE 3.0 » Cloning » Alternate Workflow"
+title: "PE 3.1 » Cloning » Alternate Workflow"
 subtitle: "Alternate Workflow to Replace Cloning Tool"
 canonical: "/pe/latest/cloning_alt.html"
 ---

-The live management cloning tool has been removed in PE 3.0.
+The live management cloning tool has been removed as of PE 3.0.
 We are continuing to improve resource inspection and interactive orchestration commands in the console.

 In general, we recommend managing resources with Puppet manifests instead of one-off commands.
 This page describes an alternate workflow which can provide the same funtionality as the cloning tool did.